 Islamic Feminism as an Intellectual Movement

-By Dr. Amani Saleh
+By: Prof. Amani Saleh

 Islamic feminism is, “The intellectual and dynamic movement that seeks to liberate, equate and empower women on an Islamic reference foundations based on the Qur’an, the Authentic Sunnah and Juristic Reasoning ‘Ijtihad“.